lizzybrooks/python-possible/3-hello-Python.md

 The character index begins with the number 0.
 If you wish to access the last character, you use `-1`.
 The second to last, `-2` and so on.

+14. Get the last letter of your person's name:

 ```python
 name = "Cardi B"
 last_letter = name[-1]